 The first pillar, happiness, may seem to be simple; however, it takes no less attention or practice to achieve and is certainly no less important than the other four.
 Many of our patients are surprised at the role that happiness and stress resilience play in their overall wellness.
 The reason for this is straightforward: our regular daily dose of happiness fortifies our complex physiological systems against the corrosive effects of stress.
 We are all too familiar with the steady press of stressors created by our cultural set of drive, speed, and demand.
 Cultivating contentment, ease, and positivity gives us the resilience our bodies and minds need to handle it, and perhaps even thrive.
 What does this have to do with our health?
 When we are stressed for prolonged periods of time, our systems are bombarded by a steady stream of the stress hormones which characterize our physiological stress response.
 This exposure is very hard on sensitive tissues and physiological processes!

 The unfortunate reality is that the standard American diet is very unhealthy.
 Instead of focusing primarily on convenience, focus on a diet primarily composed of whole plant foods such as vegetables, fruit, whole grains, and beans.
 This will provide lots of fiber to nourish your microbiome.
-Fresh meat, seafood, eggs, dairy, nuts, and seeds can compliment these whole plant foods to provide a complete and healthy diet.
+Fresh meat, seafood, eggs, dairy, nuts, and seeds can complement these whole plant foods to provide a complete and healthy diet.
 With all of these options, a healthy diet does not have to be boring!
-We invite you to explore the world of healthy recipes out there that are bursting with flavor, healthy ingredients, and can be convenient .
+We invite you to explore the world of healthy recipes out there that are bursting with flavor, healthy ingredients and can be convenient.
 Rediscover food as one of the essential pillars of your health today!

 Movement and Exercise